Updated: May 16, 2024

 - Regular check-ins and feedback mechanisms for IENs during their first year.

-By investing in a robust and empathetic onboarding process, Canadian healthcare organisations can transform the IEN journey from a challenge into a successful integration story, benefiting our healthcare system and the IENs themselves.
+By investing in a robust and empathetic onboarding process, Canadian healthcare organizations can transform the IEN journey from a challenge into a successful integration story, benefiting our healthcare system and the IENs themselves.